Roxanne Reid - Africa Addict

 Cape to Cuba has a view of the sea

-• Olympia Café Kalk Bay – unpretentious and very popular hangout with good coffee, salads, pasta, burgers.
+• Olympia Café Kalk Bay is an unpretentious and very popular hangout with good coffee, salads, pasta, burgers.
 You’re welcome to bring your dog.
+Go early on weekend evenings to ensure you can get a table (they don’t take bookings).
 Visit the bakery around the corner for a range of breads and pastries to take home.

-• Harbour House Kalk Bay and Live Bait – you won’t find better views than at these two sister restaurants right on the rocks at the harbour.
+• Harbour House Kalk Bay and Live Bait – you won’t find better views than at these two restaurants right on the rocks at the harbour.
 Watch waves crash on the rocks from Live Bait or look down on them and out to sea from Harbour House upstairs.
-Both offer great seafood options, and Live Bait has the best seafood pasta in Cape Town while the crème brulee at Harbour House would be worth a trip, even if the fish and views weren’t so fab.
+Both offer great seafood options.
+Live Bait has sushi too, and my favourite seafood pasta in Cape Town while the crème brulee at Harbour House would be worth a trip, even if the fish and views weren’t so fab.

 Kalk Bay restaurants: Live Bait Kalk Bay

-Let’s face it, there’s so much to do in Kalk Bay that you can’t do it all in a single day.
-Capetonians can come back whenever they like, but my best advice for visitors is to tag on at least an extra day to your stay in Cape Town (find and book hotels in Cape Town here).
-Once you’ve seen all the other famous Cape Town sights – like Table Mountain, Kirstenbosch Gardens, Robben Island, Cape Point, the penguins at Boulders Beach – you’re sure to want to return to Kalk Bay to experience its vibe and atmosphere a second time.
+Let’s face it, there’s so much to do, see and enjoy in Kalk Bay that you just can’t do it all in a single day.
+Capetonians can – and do – come back whenever they like, but my best advice for visitors is to tag on at least an extra day to your stay in Cape Town.
+Once you’ve been to all the other famous Cape Town sights – like Table Mountain, V&A Waterfront, Kirstenbosch Gardens, Robben Island, Groot Constantia, Cape Point, and the penguins at Boulders Beach – you’re sure to want to return to Kalk Bay to experience its vibe and atmosphere a second time.

 You may also enjoy